 Our people turn problems into opportunities.
 That was true back in 1970, when Dirk Brinkman and his treeplanting team walked into their first clearcut.
 It's true today, as the Brinkman Group and its partners build business-based solutions to the world's most complex environmental challenges.

-Over the years we’ve planted more than one billion trees.
+Over the years we’ve planted more than 1.6 billion trees.
 Having our hands in the soil all this time has taught us how natural systems work together, supporting and enriching human communities.
 Without stewardship, without balance, there is no economy.
 We’ve learned how to plant a sapling — or an idea — so its roots grow strong and deep.

 From silviculture we branched out into rainforest renewal, returning degraded pasture in Central America to productivity.
 Not only do those lands now yield high-value tropical hardwoods, they provide good jobs to local families.
 We apply the same principles in our work for First Nations in British Columbia: managing local resources responsibly, so local communities benefit.

 Our teams have taken that expertise into cities, cultivating living infrastructure with a dual function: On one hand, native species promote urban liveability.
 On the other, these restored green spaces save taxpayers money — mitigating erosion and flood risk, filtering water and air.
 At a larger scale, it's this ecosystem enhancement that provides our best chance at restoring balance to a fragile planet.

 About our Founders

 A half a century ago, Dirk Brinkman travelled west to test his mettle in the B.C. wilderness.
 After a few years of lumberjacking, he and a group of friends won one of the first tree planting contracts in Canada opting to plant trees instead.
 Those saplings have grown up fast, and once he and co-founder Joyce Murray incorporated in 1979, their tree planting business grew quickly too, transforming the world of environmental entrepreneurship along the way.